 Almost everything about Marilyn Monroe is mysterious, from her beginnings to her untimely and still suspicious death.
 She was literally the American icon of the 1950s and remains a figure of intense interest to this day.
 While her acting talents might be questioned, I was mesmerized by her performance in her last movie The Misfits.
 It was also the last movie for another great icon, Clark Gable.
 I think the paddle ball scene explains exactly why Marilyn Monroe was thought to be the sexiest woman alive.
 See if you agree.

 I have seen kisses on grave sites before, most notably Oscar Wilde’s in Pere Lachaisse, but there’s a bit of a mystery about the kisses around Marilyn’s.
 If you look closely you will see that there are actually a lot more kisses on the seemingly empty place to the left of Marilyn.
 Well actually it’s not empty.
-Hugh Hefner bought the spot next to Marilyn many years ago and just last September 30 he was interred here.
+Hugh Hefner bought the spot next to Marilyn many years ago and in September, 2018 he was interred here.
 The kisses are for Hef and not necessarily for Marilyn.

 These are a pair who should be side by side as both were responsible for launching the careers of each other.
 Marilyn was the first centerfold in Playboy magazine in 1953 and this picture guaranteed that both she and Hef would get rich and famous in the aftermath.
 R.I.P Marilyn & Hugh.